Doraemon: Nobita's Great Battle of the Mermaid King: DVD

 Two editions of the film were released on DVD on December 1, 2010.
 The standard edition has the movie; the special edition has the movie, a wall hanger, a mini-tapestry, postcards and a bonus disc with a movie trailer, TV spots, a 30th-anniversary special and a documentary.

 Release

 As part of the franchise's 40th anniversary (and the 30th anniversary of the first Doraemon film), the film was released in selected Singaporean cinemas on December 9, 2010, in Chinese.

 Reception

-It was nominated for "Animation of the Year" award at the 34th Japan Academy Prize.
-It gross ¥3.16 billion in Japan and was ranked 5th highest grossing Japanese animated movie in 2010.
+The film was nominated for the "Animation of the Year" award at the 34th Japan Academy Prize.
+It grossed ¥3.16 billion in Japan and was ranked the 5th highest grossing Japanese animated film of 2010.